chipkin/BACnetClientExampleCPP/README.md

 A basic BACnet IP client example written in C++ using the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack).
 This client example is meant to be used with the [BACnet IP server example](https://github.com/chipkin/BACnetServerExampleCPP).
 Supports WhoIs, Read property, and Write property services.

+## Supported CAS BACnet Stack Version

+This example project uses version 4.1.5 of the CAS BACnet Stack

 ## Releases

 Build versions of this example can be downloaded from the releases page: